-In 2009, MPWMD undertook an extensive overhaul of Regulation XIV.
-Revisions incorporated new technology and Best Management Practices and made the regulation easier to understand.
-Substantial amendments to the program included significantly expanded indoor and outdoor water efficiency requirements for New Construction, Visitor-Serving Facilities and Non-Residential customers.
-For example, all Non-Residential Users that did not have 1.6 gallons-per-flush toilets by January 1, 2010, were required to install High Efficiency Toilets ("HET") by December 31, 2013.
-Another example is a requirement for Rain Sensors to be installed on all automatic Irrigation Systems upon Change of Ownership or Use and Expansion of Use (i.e., remodels).
+Between 2009 and 2019, MPWMD undertook an extensive overhaul of Regulation XIV.
+Revisions incorporated new technology and Best Management Practices and the regulation was re-written to be easier to understand.
+Substantial amendments to the program included significantly expanded indoor and outdoor water efficiency requirements for New Construction, Visitor-Serving Facilities and all Non-Residential customers, and water efficiency requirements for all Multi-Family Residential and Common Interest Developments.

-Another legislated function of the MPWMD is the authority to implement and enforce water rationing.
+One of the legislated functions of the MPWMD is the authority to implement and enforce water rationing.
 A water rationing plan developed by the Monterey Peninsula Water Management Agency (the predecessor to the MPWMD) was available when the MPWMD was established.
 Amendments to the plan were made in 1981 (Ordinance No. 7) and in 1988 (Ordinance Nos.
 35 and 37) during drought-related rationing administered by MPWMD that continued through 1991.
 Water-use reductions of approximately 30 percent were achieved during the 1988-91 rationing.